 Our first dog, Kaeto, came from the shelter and was very underweight.
 He also didn’t eat very much, regardless of the food he was on.
 Mauja is very similar.
 She gets plenty of high-quality food, but she never seems to want very much.
 I certainly can’t force them to eat.
 Fortunately, there are a few things you can do to help your underweight dog reach an ideal weight.

-- Increase the amount of meal times.
-If your dog is typically feed twice a day, bump it up to three times.
+Increase the number of meal times.
+If your dog is typically fed twice a day, bump it up to three times.
 Many dogs fill up quickly so adding an extra meal can help them eat a little extra food.

-- Add a topping to their food.
-Sometimes adding a little something special, like a Caru stew, wet food, or salmon oil can entice your dog to eat more.
-I occasionally mix in a few spoonfuls of wet food to the fluffies’ food and they always clean their bowls.
+Add a topping to their food.
+Sometimes adding a little something special, like a Caru pet food, a tasty topper, or salmon oil can entice your dog to eat more.
+If those options aren’t successful, a little Nutri-Cal can make a huge difference.
+Most dogs I’ve given this to will lick it off a spoon.

 Have you ever had an underweight dog?
 How did you help him/her gain weight?